 ||1.Adopted and promulgated by Ministerial Order No. 09920016200, BSMI, MOEA on 11 October 2010.

-2.Cement includes Portland cement and blended hydraulic cement imported to Taiwan or
+2.Scope of Inspection: Portland cement and blended hydraulic cement that are imported or

 4.Inspection standards and inspection items:

-(1)Portland cement: CNS 61, the inspection items are as follows:
+(1)Portland cement: CNS 61, including the following items:

-a.All chemical compositions and physical properties, among which the compressive strength
+a.All items on chemical compositions and physical properties, among which the compressive

-b.Contents of additives: Contents of limestone added to Portland cement and processing additions.
+b.Contents of additives: Contents of additives added to limestone used for Portland cement and

-(3)The BSMI may stipulate other monitoring plans to monitor compressive strength for other ages
+(3)The BSMI may develop other monitoring plans to monitor compressive strength of cement of